 Weight Loss is Complex

 Eat less, exercise more.
-Is it really that easy?
+Is it that easy?
 You may not be surprised to hear that losing excess weight and keeping it off goes way beyond such two-dimensional recommendations.
-In fact, the concept of calories in and calories out may be the biggest misunderstanding people have about weight.
-Would eating 1200 kcal per day of nothing but sugar really have the same effect on your weight and your metabolism as eating 1200 kcal of broccoli?
-It turns out that weight gain and shedding extra pounds are not as black and white as many have been lead to believe.
+The concept of calories in and out maybe people’s most significant misunderstanding about weight.
+Would eating 1200 kcal per day of nothing but sugar have the same effect on your weight and your metabolism as eating 1200 kcal of broccoli?
+It turns out that weight gain and shedding extra pounds are not as black and white as many have been led to believe.

 Let’s look beyond the supposed diet experts and take a functional medicine approach to weight loss.
-We’ll explore some lesser-known factors affecting weight and metabolism that you need to know if you really want to lose weight and keep it off.
+We’ll explore some lesser-known factors affecting weight and metabolism that you need to know if you want to lose and keep weight off.

 5 Secrets That Contribute to Stubborn Weight Gain